Razyapoo/Indoor-Positioning-System/Archive/Data/Schuzka 2022-09-21/poznamky.md

 - Obstacles that make difficult to detect person (such as auto, chair etc.)
 - How to determine real height of a person? (using door height?)

-- How to compute Focal Length and distance between people?
+- How to compute the distance between people?
     - Work in 3D space and compute the Euclidean distance between points (mine formula is not working)
-    -
+    - measure the heigh and positions of other different objects in the image and use them to determine positions of the people

 <h1>Result of Master Thesis</h1>

 The result of the Master Thesis will consist of many tables containing comparisons of several methods, their precision and error values.